-Although reporting to parents is an important part of a school’s duties, the main purpose of assessing students is to ascertain where they are at as individuals so that next learning steps can be planned and areas of need, or gaps, can be identified.
+Although reporting to parents and whanau is an important part of a school’s duties, the main purpose of assessing students is to ascertain where they are at as individuals so that next learning steps can be planned and areas of need, or gaps, can be identified.
 Teachers planning needs to be flexible and incorporate activities that provide stimulation and challenge for all students, no matter what level they are at.

 Assessment results and progress are shared with students so that they can become aware of their own learning and help them develop strategies for self-improvement.
 Students need to understand their next steps/goals, and be supported in reaching them.